mobile-router/mobile-router.js/README.md

 ## Advantages?

-* Lightweight, Easy to use.
+* Lightweight, Easy.
 Based on [history](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history), [window.onpopstate](https://developer.mozilla.org/en-US/docs/WindowEventHandlers.onpopstate).

 * No Dependencies.
 You can use it with `jquery`, `zepto`, `iscroll` or others.